RifautAlexis/cityton_backend/README.md

 Using "vertical slice architecture" made from scratch not using "MediatR"

-Using SingalR for an live chat application
+Using SingalR for a live chat application